Elevate your CV by highlighting all of your successes

 How to track your achievements

-If you track your achievements on a regular basis, your future self will thank you.
+If you track your accomplishments on a regular basis, your future self will thank you.
 You never know what opportunity could be around the corner, so rather than throwing together a last-minute list (which will almost certainly miss key points and cause stress), it's better to maintain an ongoing record.
-That way, you'll be prepared should you want to apply for a promotion, find a new role or negotiate your salary at a performance review.
+That way, you'll be prepared to apply, avoid the small things that could stop you getting promoted, and be able to find a new role or negotiate your salary during a performance review.

-Where should you list awards and achievements on your CV?
+Where should you list awards and accomplishments on your CV?

-There are two main ways of listing awards and achievements on your CV.
+There are two main ways of listing awards and accomplishments on your CV.
 Firstly, you could create one specific achievements section, right under your profile.
-This works well for those who are looking for their first job, who have no awards or who are struggling to identify many work-related achievements.
+This works well for those who are looking for their first job or those struggling to identify many work-related achievements.

-You may also like to make a reference to your awards in your personal statement, particularly if you have a prestigious one.
-It never hurts to sneak in a reference to your 'award-winning' performance!
+Top tip: Refer to any awards in your personal statement or cover letter, particularly if it's a particularly prestigious one.
+It never hurts to sneak in a reference to your “award-winning” performance!

 How should you list awards and achievements on your CV?